 He is marked in the same way as the Woman’s Head, indicating that this too was an “archival item” that was signed and offered for sale by the studio decades later.
 This one even has the ‘number’ symbol added!

-Another modern-marked piece is this one which I’m calling the wood nymph bust with birds.
+Another modern-marked piece is this one which I originally named “wood nymph bust with birds”.
 The auctioneer cited it as being 16″ high.
 This piece was sold twice during 2013: first in June in the USA in the same sale as the previous two, and then a mere five months later by a Polish auction house.
 This too had modern markings.
 Note the open eye sockets just like Bacchus and the Bearded Man.
 It’s likely that whoever bought these from the Cybis studio in the 1990s later consigned them (or their heirs did) to Kamelot in a group, and then some made their way to the Polish auction house shortly afterward.
+I am now more than 90% certain that this is the piece listed in Cybis in Retrospect as Woman With Birds, cited as a OOAK piece that was unglazed and in color and approximately the same size.

 The following three are mentioned but not illustrated in the 1971 museum book.

 Vulcan from 1943 was done in white bisque porcelain and was 15″ high.
 Like Bacchus, it is described as an “individually created sculpture” and it was probably similar in style (perhaps in purpose also.)
 Did Vulcan have the “empty eyes” as well?
 Were both of them intended to look like masks without actually being one?

 Listed under ‘Miscellaneous’ rather than with the ‘Fantastiques’ is a white bisque porcelain Man’s Head that was neither pictured nor displayed at the exhibit.
-Sixteen inches high and circa 1947, it is described as an “experimental one of a kind sculpture” within the studio’s collection.
+Sixteen inches high and circa 1947, it is described as an “experimental one of a kind sculpture” within the studio’s collection, with no further details.